coobster/times-standard/README.md

 # times-standard

- little script to download articles from the Humboldt County Times Standard.
+Script to download articles from the Humboldt County Times Standard.
+This program uses the python modules requests and beautiful soup.